 Individual Tax Identification Numbers

 Under the PATH Act, some taxpayers must renew their ITINs in order to file and avoid delays in receiving their refunds.
 Taxpayers must request a new ITIN if it has expired and must renew their ITIN if it has not been used in three years.
+To renew an ITIN, taxpayers must submit a completed Form W-7 along with the necessary documentation to prove their identity and foreign status.

 Wrongful-incarceration Exclusion

-These provisions allow a person who was once wrongfully incarcerated to exclude civil damages and restitution payment from their income and claim tax refunds on tax that were collected from these payments in prior years.
+The PATH Act introduced a provision that allows a person who was once wrongfully incarcerated to exclude civil damages and restitution payment from their income and claim tax refunds on tax that were collected from these payments in prior years.

 What do tax preparers need to know about the PATH Act?